nicemare/InstaLive/README.md

 6. Open `127.0.0.1` or `localhost` from your browser.

 With `--dandy` mode you can run without OBS, just input `File / URL Path` or `Youtube URL` for media source on Command Line.
+And you can access the localhost for control panel.